chickenandpork/hoverdnsapi/README.md

 # License

 MIT.
 Use as you like.
+Everywhere.

-A thanks would be cool, but you're not contractually bound.
+A thanks would be cool, or kudos on https://www.linkedin.com/in/goldfish, but it's totally OK if you're too busy fighting truly criminal coding errors to feed my curiosity.